Skip to content

 Ready to try LazyJJ?
 Head to the Installation guide.

 Already installed?
-Start with the Quick Start guide—get productive in 5 minutes, comfortable in 4-8 hours.
+Start with the Quick Start—get productive in 5 minutes.

 Project by Ernesto Jiménez Ernesto Jiménez Bluesky GitHub